Webinar: Advancing Your Quality Maturity

 Documentation and Reporting: Maintain detailed records of all inspections and tests performed.
 Create reports to record the results of non-conformance issues.

-Corrective Actions: Initiate a Corrective Action when a non-conformance is detected to address the root causes, prevent recurrence.
+Corrective Actions: Initiate a Corrective Action when a non-conformance is detected to address the root causes and prevent recurrence.
 This ensures the product reaches the desired quality level.

-Release or Reject: Determine if the product acceptable for distribution based on the inspection results, They must be rejected and rectified if found undesirable.
+Release or Reject: Determine if the product is acceptable for distribution based on the inspection results.
+It must be rejected and rectified if found undesirable.

 Feedback and Continuous Improvement: Use the feedback from inspections performed to improve various aspects of QC procedure, the product itself, or the production process.